BrainBlend-AI/atomic-agents/README.md

 - [Multi-Provider Chatbot](/atomic-examples/quickstart/quickstart/4_basic_chatbot_different_providers.py)
   Demonstrates how to use different providers such as Ollama or Groq.

+In addition to the quickstart examples, we have more complex examples demonstrating the power of Atomic Agents:

+- [Web Search Agent](/atomic-examples/web-search-agent/README.md): An intelligent agent that performs web searches and answers questions based on the results.
+- [YouTube Summarizer](/atomic-examples/youtube-summarizer/README.md): An agent that extracts and summarizes knowledge from YouTube videos.

+For a complete list of examples, see the [examples directory](/atomic-examples/).

 These examples provide a great starting point for understanding and using Atomic Agents.